amacss-utsc/amacss_constitution/README.md

 ## Article I – Name of Organization

-1.1 – The official name of the organization will be ― The Association of Mathematical and Computer Sciences Students at the University of Toronto at Scarborough.
+1.1 – The official name of the organization will be ― The Association of Mathematical and Computer Sciences Students.

-1.2 – The Association of Mathematical and Computer Sciences Students at the University of Toronto Scarborough.
+1.2 – The Association of Mathematical and Computer Sciences Students (AMACSS).

 ## Article II – Purpose